tomas-fryza/avr-course/Labs/03-gpio/Assignment.md

 ### GPIO library

 1. In your words, describe the difference between the declaration and the definition of the function in C.
-   * Function declaration
+   * Function declaration:
-   * Function definition
+   * Function definition:

-2. Part of the C code listing with syntax highlighting, which toggles LEDs only if push button is pressed.
+2. Part of the C code listing which toggles LEDs only if push button is pressed.
 Otherwise, the value of the LEDs does not change.
 Use function from your GPIO library.
-Let the push button is connected to port D:
+Let the push button is connected to port D. Always use syntax highlighting and meaningful comments:

 ```c
     // Configure Push button at port D and enable internal pull-up resistor